-As the Fund progresses towards its long-term investment objective, the Fund's dependency on the Sponsor is expected to decrease.
+As the Fund progresses towards its long-term investment objective, the Fund's dependency on Refinitiv Limited (the "Sponsor") is expected to decrease.
 However, a degree of Sponsor dependency nonetheless remains.
-The Trustee has therefore engaged with the Covenant Adviser, Cardano, to understand how various climate scenarios would impact the strength of the covenant.
-The adviser has completed a qualitative assessment of the climate-related risks faced by the Sponsor, including the implications of these risks for the Fund, informed in part by the Sponsor's own Sustainability Report.2
+The Trustee has therefore engaged with the covenant adviser, Cardano, to understand how various climate scenarios would impact the strength of the covenant.
+The adviser has completed a high-level qualitative assessment of the climate-related risks faced by the Sponsor based on review of the Group's Sustainability Report2, including the implications of these risks for the Fund.